juliangut/slim-routing/README.md

 ### ResponseType aware invocation strategies

-For the new response handling to work you need to register a new invocation strategy provided by this library, there are three strategies provided out of the box that plainly mimic the defaults provided by Slim itself
+For the new response handling to work you need to register a new invocation strategy provided by this library, there are four strategies provided out of the box that plainly mimic the ones provided by Slim

 * `Jgut\Slim\Routing\Strategy\RequestHandler`
 * `Jgut\Slim\Routing\Strategy\RequestResponse`
 * `Jgut\Slim\Routing\Strategy\RequestResponseArgs`
+* `Jgut\Slim\Routing\Strategy\RequestResponseNamedArgs`

 ### Response type